SUSTAINABILITY ESG Data

 ★Survey targets: Some stores in Tokyo, and (from fiscal 2013)

-*6 Food waste is the sum of the results of stores implementing food recycling nationwide, and other waste is the sum of the results of some stores in Tokyo.
+*7 Food waste is the average of the results of food recycling stores nationwide.
+Other waste figures are the results of certain stores in Tokyo.

 Waste volume